spe-ciellt/spe_printf/README.md

 * long modifier.
 * plain percent (%), character (c), string (s), signed integer, unsigned integer(u), hex (x) and binary (b).
-* double if compiled in, see below
+* double if compiled in, see below.
+* Includes variadic versions of all printf() functions.
+* Includes snprintf()/vsnprintf() versions to print to strings.

 It does not support:
 * minimal width and optional precision for strings.